What damage can not having gutters cause?

-Overwatered gardens can detract from the curb appeal and the value of your home.
-If you want to prevent these six harmful effects from occurring in your home, it is absolutely necessary to have rain gutters.
-Those who don't have rain gutters in their house may have noticed a line running parallel to the base of their house on the ground.
-This is one of the main reasons why gutters exist to prevent water from damaging your home by diverting rainwater from your home.
+Additionally, if you have invested time and money into your landscaping, a lack of gutters can be disastrous for your flowers and shrubs.
+Overwatered gardens not only detract from the curb appeal of your home but can also decrease its value.
+If you want to prevent these harmful effects from occurring in your home, it is absolutely necessary to have rain gutters.
+Those who do not have rain gutters in their house may have noticed a line running parallel to the base of their house on the ground.
+This is a clear indication that water is not being properly diverted away from the foundation.

 Leave Message